Welcome to our main interior design styles where we list and explain the different styles and include photos.

 Some typical designs adopted by mid-century modern interior designers include simple fabrications, pared-down forms, molded plastic plywood, and natural-shaped furniture like an egg-shaped chair, for instance.
 Their styles and designs are often somewhere along the lines of ‘contemporary’ and are super versatile, which makes the transition simply flawless.

 Shabby-chic is big these days with the popularity of vintage and DIY home decor.
 While I don’t want to say shabby-chic is a full crafty style, thee are definitely craft elements that people like such as distressed furnishings, floral prints and design elements and whitewashed floors… all of which are popular DIY projects in the home.
+You can view and select the best of the DIY Memes now as well.
+Interesting isn’t it?

 Main shabby-chic design attributes: